Modules over relative monads for syntax and semantics: Relative Monads Modules

 \subsection{Modules over Relative Monads}

-We review the definition of relative monad as given by Altenkirch et al.\ \cite{DBLP:conf/fossacs/AltenkirchCU10} and define suitable morphisms for them.
-As an example, we consider the lambda calculus as a relative monad from sets to preorders, on the functor $\Delta$.
-The definitions and constructions of modules over endomonads as used by Hirschowitz and Maggesi \cite{DBLP:conf/wollic/HirschowitzM07} easily carries over to relative monads.
-The definitions and constructions given here for modules over relative monads are analogous to those for modules over endomonads \cite{DBLP:journals/iandc/HirschowitzM10,ju_phd}.
+We review the definition of relative monad as given by \textcite{DBLP:conf/fossacs/AltenkirchCU10} and define suitable morphisms for them.
+As an example, we consider the lambda calculus as a relative monad from sets to preorders, on the functor $\Delta :\Set\to\PO$.
+Finally, we define \emph{modules} over relative monads and morphisms of such modules.